ordinaryzelig/minitest-parallel-db/README.md

 * Minitest >= 4.2 (where `parallelize_me!` exists)
 * Supported ORM (ActiveRecord, Sequel)
 * Get rid of DatabaseCleaner if you're using it.

+### Minitest versions

+At the time this gem was created, Minitest was at v4.7.5.
+Since then, the way to set the number of concurrent tests to be run has changed.
+Please let me know if the version of Minitest you are using doesn't work with this gme so I can try to patch the it.

 ## Tips